Apple's red iPhone 7 and new, cheaper iPad are now available

 The Red Special Edition of the iPhone 7 and iPhone 7 Plus are now available through Apple's website for $749 and $869, respectively.

-Apple announced the blushed colorway on Tuesday, marking the first time the company used the color for one of its phones.
-The tech giant has partnered with the Red program in the past for its iPod Nano, Beats headphones and accessories for the iPad and Apple Watch.
+Apple announced the new color on Tuesday, marking the first time the company has partnered with Product Red for one of its phones.
+The tech giant has worked with the program in the past for its iPod Nano, Beats headphones and accessories for the iPad and Apple Watch.

-All the funds from Apple's Red edition sales will go to Product Red, the company said.

-Apple's newest iPad, with a faster A9 chip and brighter display, also released on Friday morning.
+Apple's newest iPad, with a faster A9 chip and brighter display, also went on sale Friday morning.
 It's now available on the company's website, starting at $329.